Qualytics/userguide/docs/quick.md

 * 80% of the job of today’s Data Scientist is the upfront curation of a set of data, including steps taken to determine what type of ML modeling might prove useful for that data.

-* In the same way that a Data Scientist might begin a new modeling effort, our Data Firewall `profiles` customer data using systematic computational analysis in a fully `automated`/`scalable` manner.
+* In the same way that a Data Scientist might begin a new modeling effort, our Data Compute Daemon `profiles` customer data using systematic computational analysis in a fully `automated`/`scalable` manner.

 * In addition to standard Field metadata, we track other metadata such as:
     1. `type`.